Home

 next arrow

+The end of an era is close.
 More and more Rock and Roll Legends are fading into the rearview Mirror.
 My generation lived through a special creative time; an era that may never come around again.
-Much like the Renaissance gave birth to cultural art icons like Michelangelo, da Vinci, Raphael- all in a relatively short timeframe, probably never to be recreated.
-The Era of Rock and Roll created a musical highlight in time so intense that it truly moved global cultural directions.
+Much like the Renaissance gave birth to cultural art icons like Michelangelo, da Vinci, Raphael, all in a relatively short timeframe, probably never to be recreated, The Era of Rock and Roll created a musical highlight in time, so intense that it truly moved global cultural and even political directions.
 Rock was all about blowing up the institutions.
 Searching for truth in a new way.
 Being the other and going down the road less taken.
 The sixties were all about growth, testing limits.
 The youth were quaking, and the establishment didn’t like it.
 And what drove the youth was the music, it was the tribal drum, radio was far more important than television, music was not compromised, it embodied truth, and everybody listened.

-But when our generation and our rock and roll heroes became corporate brands, too overly self important and self indulgent, Rock lost its driving cultural influence and handed it over to new genres like Rap, Hip Hop and Electronic Dance Music (EDM).
+But when our generation and our rock and roll heroes turned into corporate brands, too overly self important and self indulgent, Rock lost its driving creative influence and handed the reins over to new genres like Rap, Hip Hop and Electronic Dance Music (EDM).

 By the 1990s, as one generation handed the musical torch to a new generation, rock had been bent and bullied into new music genres, promoted by different music distribution platforms and rapidly advancing entertainment technology outlets, and we kind of turned away from rock as if it were a youthful indiscretion.